Oregon vs. Arizona NCAA Football Odds, Plays and Insights | September 25, 2021

 - So far this season Oregon has one win against the spread.

-- This season, the Ducks are winless against the spread when entering a game as a favorite of 28 points or more.
+- This season, the Ducks are winless ATS when entering a game as a favorite of 28.5 points or more.

-- Oregon's games this year have hit the over on one of three set point totals (33.3%).
+- Oregon's games this year have gone over the point total one time in three opportunities (33.3%).

 - Oregon is 1-2 against the spread and 3-0 overall this season when the team records more than 27.7 points.

-- The Ducks have turned the ball over one time this season, two fewer than the Wildcats have forced (3).
+- The Ducks have one giveaway this season, while the Wildcats have three takeaways .

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.